 When you’re using Markdown it’s useful to keep in mind what is the markdown and what is the text, so this is what I’m try to explain here.

 So text is easy to understand, it’s what we type, the words, letters etc. But markdown is the important part of this article, markdown, or marking down text.
-Think of “magical text chars” 🙂 that let you mark down text, or in other works that enable you to control some visual styles.
+Think of “magical text chars” 🙂 that let you mark down text, or in other words that enable you to control the visual style.

 So here are some examples: